NguyenThanhThinh/CSharp-Databases-January-2017/README.md

 # CSharp-Databases

-## Repository about C# Databases module in Software Unitiversity.
+## Repository about C# Databases module in Software University.

 - Databases Basics - all the exercises and exams which I have done during the first part of the course regarding SQL: Built-In Functions, Data Aggregation, Table Relations, Joins, Subqueries, CTE and Indices, Functions, Triggers and Transactions.